shiyemin/light-hf-proxy/README.md

 # light-hf-proxy
 A light proxy solution for HuggingFace hub.
+It is supposed to work with diffusers, transformers and datasets from HuggingFace.

 # Install / 安装